attack68/rateslib/docs/source/i_whatsnew.rst

    * - Bug
      - :class:`~rateslib.instruments.IndexFixedRateBond` now correctly initialises when using a :class:`pandas.Series` as ``index_fixings`` argument.
+   * - Bug
+     - :class:`~rateslib.instruments.ZCIS` now raises if an `index_base` cannot be forecast from an *IndexCurve* and the value should be known and input directly, to avoid *Solver* calibration failures.

 1.3.0 (9th July 2024)
 ***********************